Basheertome/c100/_recipes/2020-04-05-black-pepper-tofu.md

 ---
-title: Ratatouille
+title: Black Pepper Tofu
-volume: 3
-servings: 8 servings
+servings: 2 servings
-time: 60 mins
+time: 30 - 40 mins
 outline: the-original-tiramisu.svg
 thumbnail: introduction.png
-illo: poppy.png
+illo: longman.png
 description: Dark and intense in flavor, yet with a light and custardy texture, a chocolate soufflé is an eternal showstopper of a dessert.
 To get that intense chocolate flavor, this version uses a base of melted butter and chocolate without any starch.
 ---